 By the time the conference wrapped up, the Connecticut Sustainable Business Council and Conscious Capitalism Connecticut Chapter were both well positioned to launch recruitment drives to grow their membership.

-Both partners have made presentations to each other's Boards and are preparing for a joint Board mixer in December 2020 which will strengthen the Connecticut business community.
+Both partners have made presentations to each other's Boards and are preparing for a joint Board mixer which will strengthen the Connecticut business community.

 From an anonymous attendee.